-This course presents an overview of Japanese Buddhist ideas about salvation and religious practice.
-We will discuss the important people and doctrines connected with the major denominations of Japanese Buddhism: Shingon, Nichiren, Pure Land, and Zen.
+This course presents an overview of Japanese Buddhism: various conceptions of salvation, everyday rituals, social issues.
+We will discuss the important doctrines connected with the major denominations of Japanese Buddhism: Shingon, Nichiren, Pure Land, and Zen.

 In addition, issues and trends in Buddhism today will be explored, partly through films and literature.
 As we shall see, contemporary Japanese Buddhism is criticized as nothing but a funeral business, while vibrant new Buddhist organizations like Soka Gakkai challenge the traditional roles of priests and temples.